Important Dates & Information

 Choosing a sponsor whose witness is empowered by the Spirit is an important part of Confirmation formation.
 Ideally, Confirmation sponsors act as mentors—role models in the faith—inviting you into greater participation in the life of the Church.

 The guidelines for sponsors are outlined in the Code of Canon Low, Canons 892 and 893.
 They are:

 - A sponsor sees that the person to be confirmed acts as a true witness to Christ, faithfully fulfilling the obligations connected with Confirmation.

-- A sponsor should be at least 16 years of age and a confirmed Catholic who has received Eucharist and who leads a faith-filled life.
+- A sponsor should be at least 16 years of age and a fully-initiated Catholic – they have received all three sacraments of Initiation: Baptism, Eucharist and Confirmation.

 - Parents may not be sponsors.

 As you begin to think about who to ask, you will want to consider these questions: